 The workers should never exploit under any condition and the wages should be proportional to the work done, with higher pay for increased efficiency.

-Proper planning and implementation of developed machinery and improvised techniques increase workers’ efficiency and reduces exhaustion.
+Proper planning and implementation of developed machinery and improvised techniques increase workers’ efficiency and reduce exhaustion.

 4. Advantages of Scientific Management towards society:

 Scientific Management made it possible to sell good quality products at low prices.
 It also led to the proper complete utilization of resources without any unnecessary wastage and hence increased efficient productivity.

-The living standard of the masses also improves as the finished goods are brought at low, reduced prices.
+The living standard of the masses also improves as the finished goods brought at low, reduced prices.